top of page

 BATTERY PARK CITY, NYC

-The legacy park was a mixture of open lawns and seasonal gardens, and was organized around views of the Statue of Liberty, capitalizing on it’s location at the southern terminus of BPC.
-The future park will be elevated approximately 10 feet above the former elevation while maintaining and strengthening connections with the landscape of the Museum of Jewish Heritage to the north, the streetscape of Battery Place to the east, and to Pier A Plaza to the south.
-Preservation of long-term waterfront access and respect for the design legacy of the site inspired the design of Wagner Park.
-The spatial organization that defines Wagner Park today will be maintained and updated to integrate resilience, sustainability, and universal access.
+The legacy park featured a blend of open lawns, a pavilion, and seasonal gardens, organized to frame views of the Statue of Liberty and take advantage of its prominent location at the southern end of Battery Park City.
+The future park will be elevated approximately 10 feet above the legacy park elevation to address flood risk, while maintaining sightlines to the harbor and access to the Museum of Jewish Heritage to the north, Battery Place to the east, and Pier A Plaza to the south.
+Inspired by a commitment to long-term waterfront access and respect for the site’s design legacy, the new design of Wagner Park follows the same organizational principles, spatial experiences, and views by hiding the necessary flood risk reduction infrastructure underneath the elevated park.

 SBPC MICROSITE45.png